 - What kind of documents do each transaction create?

 (Note: How are these documents created and preserved for the administrative use of the organisation, as well as historical documents for the future?)

 1) Meeting agenda

-Note: defining in advance what the meeting will take place about.
+Note: define in advance what the meeting will take place about.
 Let people prepare about the defined issues.

 2) Meeting minutes

 Note: talk about defined matters.
 So that the purpose of the meeting will be focused.
 What issues were discussed at the meeting, what decisions were made, and other issues will be recorded in the meeting minutes.
 These documents will serve as a source for conflict management at any later time.
 This will maintain trust and reliability among the members of the organisation and in the community.

 Capturing complaints is very important.
 That alone will help to maintain peace and equality within the organisation and in society.
 Otherwise, complaints, grievances, dissatisfaction and injustice will spread in the society without any control.